Otite-Git/CI-CD-Project-using-AWS-CodeBuild--and-S3-for-Terraform-Script-Automation/README.md

 6. The Terraform file provided will launch the EC2 instance and install the HTML website on it

 ### S3 bucket Creation
-1. Create a S3 bucket which will be used to store the Terraform state file as aprt of the script testing
+1. Create a S3 bucket which will be used to store the Terraform state file as part of the script testing
 2. Ensure that the S3 bucket given name is unique as the is a requirement for creating an S3 bucket

 ### Test the Terraform Script